Anedumgottil/personal-site-hugo/content/posts/retirement-investing-for-20.md

 American financial theorist and neurologist William J. Bernstein, has laid out a simple strategy for what assets to invest in his book _"If You Can - How Millennials Can Get Rich Slowly"_ .

-If You Can : save 15% of your paycheck into your your IRA and distribute it evenly into three categories.
+If You Can : save 15% of your paycheck into your IRA and distribute it evenly into three categories.
 * Category 1 : U.S. Total Stock Market Index Fund.
 * Category 2 : International Total Stock Market Index Fund.
 * Category 3 : U.S. Total Bond Market Index Fund.